 - When bathing your new little one, always keep at least one hand on your baby.
 Remember, the baby may be very slippery when wet so lift them with caution!

 - A two inch guardrail on all sides of your changing table will keep your baby safe and secure.
+Alternate the baby’s position on the table to promote looking to both sides.
 Babies can get very squirmy when on the changing table.
 Always keep one hand on your baby when reaching for wipes or fresh diapers.
 Store diapers out of your baby’s reach.
 Babies love putting things in their mouths and could potentially swallow a tiny piece of diaper if torn off.

 - Remember to have your baby’s hearing screened early.
 Language skills start to develop early in the first year of life and hearing and language are closely linked together.
 If your baby has hearing loss, it is critical that a referral to a speech language pathologist is made to determine an appropriate plan of care for your baby.